 Here is how Chase credit card purchase protection works:

-Call the Benefit Administrator at the phone number on the back of your Chase credit card, or in your Guide to benefits.
-You can also file online at eclaimsline.com.
+Call the Benefit Administrator at the phone number on the back of your Chase credit card, or the number mentioned on your guide to benefits.
+You can also file a claim online.
 You must contact the Benefit Administrator within 90 days of any loss, damage, or theft, or you will risk having your claim denied.

 Required documents include the signed claim form, a copy of your Chase credit card statement to verify the item was purchased on your card.
 If applicable, you will also need to provide a fire or police report within 48 hours of the occurrence.
 If the item can be repaired, send a copy of either a repair estimate or paid receipt for repairs.